-Yellow stains on a toilet seats are a common problem.
+Yellow stains on a toilet seat are a common problem.
 It’s caused by a range of factors such as mineral buildup, poor hygiene, and harsh cleaning products.
 Some of the common causes include hard water, urine, and mold.
 Hard water contains high levels of minerals that can leave unsightly stains on the toilet bowl.

 Urine buildup can also lead to a yellowish tint.
 Mold and mildew, on the other hand, can cause black or greenish discoloration.
 The good news is that there are plenty of solutions to get rid of these pesky stains.
 By following the guidelines mentioned above, you can keep your toilet seat clean and stain-free.